lit/lit/docs/index.md

 lit-html gives you the full power of JavaScript and functional programming patterns.

 Templates are values that can be computed, passed to and from functions and nested.
-Expressions are real JavaScript and can include anything you need at all.
+Expressions are real JavaScript and can include anything you need.

 lit-html support many kind of values natively: strings, DOM nodes, heterogeneous lists, nested templates and more.